dotboris/vuejs-serverside-template-xss/README.md

 ## Walkthrough

 :rotating_light: Warning: spoilers ahead!
 If you want to exploit this yourself, stop reading.
-The following gives the solution. :rotating_light:
+The following gives away the solution. :rotating_light:

-Once you open the app, you see that you have two things to play with:
+First we open the app and see that we have two things to play with:

 1.  a textbox that lets you inject text
 1.  a counter application